gitdegu/git-101/README.md

 		git checkout master
 		git merger --no-ff branchName

-# Deleting a branch
+# Deleting a branch - git branch -d branchName
 This is a command which has a purpose of deleting a branch.
 The developer ussually delete the branch that develped his work after the merge to the master branch.
 In order to delete the branch, the following command is used
 	**command
 		git branach -d branchName
 		git branch -D branchName //Alternatively, This is applied in the case the branch is not fully merged.

-# Remote
+# Waht is Remote
 This is actuall a cloud place where different developers share their work and contribute together to accomplishe a certain development or application.
 The first step to create a remote is to go to git and create a respository.

-# Checking a remote repository
+# Checking a remote repository - git remove -v
 This is a command used to check that whether i have a remote repository or not.
 	**command
 		git remote -v